nicolecarman/nicolecarman/README.md

 <img src="cat-g2d576efc8_1280.png" align=right width=200 height=auto alt="A vector image of a black cat">

 ### I'm a software engineer and web developer
 Welcome to my Github profile!
 I am currently working full-time as a software engineer, and I'm a self-taught web developer who has just over 20 years of experience in front end development.
 I have the same experience in graphic design, social media marketing, and graphic design.
+In 2022, I created Nerds Who Code, an inclusive Discord community for people who code or who want to learn how to code (<a href="https://github.com/Nerds-Who-Code">Nerds Who Code Github</a>).

 - :open_book: I enjoy self-learning and learning new ways to solve problems
 - :briefcase: I'm flexible and always open to learning new languages, tools, and frameworks